spacejake/blender-flame-addon/README.md

 ```

 # Installing Flame add-on
 The issue is resolving the [flame-fitting](https://github.com/spacejake/flame-fitting) module.
 Blender has a folder where you can put module dependencies, aptly named modules.
 This is where to put the flame resource, but must first put `__init__.py` in the root dir of the flame module so python can read the it as a whole lib.
 This will prevent needing to sys.path.append() to access the module.
+You also have to rename the directory name `flame-fitting` to `flame_fitting`.

 You can use the scripts directory in the Blender install the add-on.
 * Put the Blander FLAME addon dir (mesh_flame) where the `addons`.